Why have a Facebook business page?

 The first, and most important question to answer is whether you need a Facebook business page at all.
 Whilst you might think it’s important to have one ‘because everyone has one’, it’s not necessarily the case.
 Your product or service might be better suited to promotion on another platform, such as LinkedIn or Pinterest.

 It’s worth making sure that your target market is on Facebook, is interested in posts for the type of product or service you use, and that you’ll be able to reach them using this platform.
-If you can answer positively to all these points, then give Facebook a go.
+If you can answer positively to all these points, then you can make Facebook work for you.

 Our top Facebook business page tips

-- Get your branding right– Facebook allows you to upload a cover photo and a profile photo to your page.
+Get your branding right– Facebook allows you to upload a cover photo and a profile photo to your page.
 Keep these professional and in line with your branding, so that you present a consistent image to your customers.
-Make sure the pictures you use are good quality so that they are sharp and focused at the sizes Facebook requires.
+Make sure the pictures you use are good quality so that they are sharp and focused, and are the sizes Facebook requires.
 Have a look at our blog Improve your profile social media wise – tips to make you stand out online.

-- Make a content plan– the key to how businesses use Facebook successfully is the content they post.
+Make a content plan– the key to how businesses use Facebook successfully is the content they post.
 Many businesses use scheduling software to plan posts in advance, and some of these sites, such as Buffer, feedly and Post Planner will help you to see where there is content you can link to or refer to.
 You can also set up a Google Alerts for subjects that are relevant to your business, giving you plenty of ideas of things you can talk about and helping you to keep your content engaging.
 For further info on this see our blogs – Social media marketing ideas – how to keep content engaging and Marketing content strategies for small business or visit our page on content maintenance.

-This brief guide to Facebook small business marketing should help you to get started – but if you are short on time and think a Facebook administrative assistant would be a useful addition to your business feel free to talk to us about our social media and marketing services.
-And if you’d like to know more about our other virtual business assistant services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+This brief guide to Facebook small business marketing should help you to get started – but if you are short on time and think a Facebook administrative assistant would be a useful addition to your business feel free to talk to us about our social media assistance service.
+And if you’d like to know more our UK based virtual assistants feel free to call us on 0800 994 9016 or use our contact form in the menu above.